Morris glad district

 Carter.

-What are the hidden costs of lawyers like
+What are the hidden costs of school district lawyers?

 Why did school administrators in the Carter case allow a coach to harm